NollKollTroll/zeddy-audio-jukebox/README.md

 ## Emulators

-My trusty go-to emulator EightyOne v1.29 failed to play the files, regardless of the settings I tested.<br>
+My trusty go-to emulator EightyOne v1.29 plays the files, but the sound quality is even worse than the real thing.
-If you want to listen to crappy audio, use a real ZX81!

 ## History